Minecrafthyr/mcre/README.md

 - ancient_debris drops netherite_scarp, works with fortune
 - (short/tall)grass/(large)fern drops 4 types of seeds
 - Add special loot for sand-like blocks and gravel
+- Campfire is unlit by default, silk_touch can copy the unlit state

 #### tags